turbot/tailpipe-docs/docs/sql/querying-json.md

 title: Querying JSON and STRUCT
 ---

-# Querying JSON and STRUCT Columns in DuckDB
+# Querying JSON and STRUCT Columns

 ## JSON Columns
 - Represent data as key-value pairs in a flexible format.